maksim267/Game_of_Thrones_Character_Survival_Prediction/README.md

-# Проект для предсказания выживания персонажей в мире Вестероса
+# A project to predict character survival in the world of Westeros
-## План работы:
+## Work plan:
-- Часть 1. Анализ и предобработка данных:
+- Part 1.
+Data analysis and preprocessing:
-  - Предобработка данных (в датасете очень много пропусков, пришлось их обработать)
+- Data preprocessing (the dataset had many missing values, so we had to process them)
-  - Создание новых признаков (для упрощения работы модели были заменены некоторые старые признаки на новые)
+- Creation of new features (to simplify the model, some old features were replaced with new ones)
-  - Анализ влияния признаков на целевую переменную (проверена влияние признаков на целевую пременную с помощью графиков)
+- Analysis of the influence of features on the target variable (the influence of features on the target variable was tested using graphs)
-  - Перевод категориальных признаков в числовые (категориальные признаки не обрадотанные ранее мы преобразуем с помощью onehotencoding)
+- Converting categorical features to numerical ones (we converted previously unprocessed categorical features using one-hot coding)
-- Часть 2. Обучение моделей:
+- Part 2.
+Model training:
 - LogisticRegression
 - RandomForestClassifier
 - KNeighborsClassifier
 - DecisionTreeClassifier
 - AdaBoostClassifier
 - CatBoostClassifier
-- Часть 3. Оценка качества моделей
+- Part 3.
+Model quality assessment
-  - Оценка качества
+- Quality assessment
-  - Обучение на всех именющихся данных
+- Training on all available data
-  - Преобразование тестовых данных
+- Transforming test data
-  - Пресказание на лучшей модели и submit.
+- Prediction on the best model and submitting.